Gilead Australia Fellowship Grants Program

 Researchers in Australia currently face increasing competition for limited funding, particularly for projects with a local or community focus.
 In recognition of these projects and their benefits to patient care, the Fellowship aims to help bridge the gap in local Australian research funding.

 The Fellowship has been running successfully in Australia for over a decade, providing funding to novel projects across Australia that can inform and shape best practice in patient care.
-In the eleven years the project has been running, the Fellowship has provided over $3,000,000 to Australian led research and community projects.
+Founded in 2012, the Fellowship has since awarded over $3,500,000, to Australian led research and community projects.

 What is the focus of projects included in the fellowship?

-Successful applications will focus on investigating solutions to improve outcomes for people living with HIV and/or chronic viral hepatitis, haematological malignancies, solid tumours (especially breast, lung and bladder), and invasive fungal infections.
+Successful applications will focus on investigating solutions to improve outcomes for people living with, at risk of acquiring, HIV, chronic viral hepatitis, primary biliary cholangitis (PBC), and/ or haematological malignancies

 Projects may be based on sociological and epidemiological aspects of patient care, as well as practical aspects.
 Applications for community-based projects that may not necessarily fall under traditional grant criteria are welcomed.